xaved88/aramio/PROJECT_CONTEXT.md

 ## Game Overview
-*Describe your MOBA game concept here - what makes it unique, target audience, core gameplay mechanics*
+*Describe your MOBA game concept here - what makes it unique, target audience, core gameplay mechanics* This is an IO MOBA game - the idea is to boil down the core essence of a MOBA for quick and simple online matches that are still engaging and high-action!
+Matches will be about 5 minutes, it's single lane, and mouse only!

 ## Core Features
 - [ ] Real-time multiplayer gameplay